andrelandgraf/andrelandgraf/contents/articles/2022-05-29_how-to-integrate-markdown-content-with-syntax-highlighting-in-remix.md

 export default function ArticleComponent() {
   const { markdown } = useLoaderData();
-  // ...
-}
+  // TODO transform markdown to HTML (we come to this later) }
 ```

 Great!
-Now we can access the Markdown string in our route component using the `useLoaderData` hook!
-Unfortunately, this will only work in an environment that has access to the filesystem.
+Now we can access the Markdown string in our React components using the `useLoaderData` hook from Remix!

+There are still some downsides to this approach.
+Firstly, we don't always have access to the filesystem.
+Some edge and serverless environments do not allow access to the underlying filesystem.
+Additionally, if the content lives on our server's filesystem, then an update to the content requires a new deployment of the application to update the server's filesystem.
+This is inconvinient.
+We want to be able to save our content changes and see our changes right away, right?
+Well, we can do so if we decouple the content from the server.

 ## Fetching Markdown files from a remote origin

-Instead, we can fetch Markdown files from a remote server.
+We can fetch Markdown files from a remote server.
 This approach also works for serverless environments and eases updating content.
-If the content lives on our server's filesystem, then an update to the content requires a new deployment of the application to update the server's filesystem.
 By using a remote origin, the content can be updated without the need to redeploy.

 ### Fetching Markdown files from GitHub